Yoanna-Nabil/Infinite-Loop-Project/README.md

 # Project-Using-HTML-and-CSS
-Simple Project with HTML and CSS
+Simple Project Using HTML and CSS Only.